Friday, June 2, 2017

-Hudson Chorale, Westchester’s largest chorus, will conclude its 7th season with Requiem, featuring Wolfgang Amadeus Mozart’s beloved and timeless interpretation of the Christian mass for the dead in Latin, along with a selection of works that compare and contrast how composers of different musical styles, eras and cultures have used the universal language of music to express the vast range of emotions associated with death, loss and mourning.
+Hudson Chorale, Westchester’s largest chorus, will conclude its 7th season with Requiem, featuring Mozart’s timeless interpretation of the Christian mass for the dead in Latin, along with a selection of works that illustrate how composers of different musical styles, eras and cultures have used the universal language of music to express the vast range of emotions associated with death, loss and mourning.

-In performances on Friday, June 2 at 8:00 pm and Sunday, June 4 at 4:00 pm at St. John the Evangelist Church, 148 Hamilton Avenue in White Plains, the 70-member chorale will be joined by a full orchestra and professional soloists, under the direction of Music Director/Conductor Ira Spaulding.
+In performances on Friday, June 2 at 8:00 pm and Sunday, June 4 at 4:00 pm at St. John the Evangelist Church, 148 Hamilton Avenue in White Plains, the 70-member chorale will be joined by a full orchestra and professional soloists, under the direction of Artistic Director Ira Spaulding.